-Pacific Current Group Limited's1 enterprise risk management framework is based upon the Company's core business as a passive investor with principally minority interests in its underlying boutique investment managers.
+Pacific Current Group Limited's enterprise risk management framework is based upon the Company's core business as a passive investor with principally minority interests in its underlying boutique investment managers.

-This risk framework recognises that the Company faces a broad array of risks, many of which are fully in our control to manage and many others of which are outside our control.
+This risk framework recognises that the Company faces a broad array of risks, many of which are fully in our ability to manage and many others are not.

 The Company categorises risks into two types: internal and external.
-The internal risks tend to be more controllable, and thus easier to reduce or eliminate, while the external ones are often outside our control but can often be partially mitigated, primarily through certain practices such as diversification.
+The internal risks by their nature tend to be easier to reduce or eliminate, while the external ones are often outside our control, but their effects can often be partially mitigated, primarily through certain practices such as diversification.
+The Company generally considers operational, investment, and other risks related to the operation of the investment management boutiques in which the Company invests to be external risks.

 The risk framework also recognises that risks fall broadly into controllable and non-controllable risks.
 A controllable risk is one that the likelihood of occurrence can be materially affected by the Company's actions.
 A non-controllable risk is one that the likelihood of occurrence cannot be materially affected by the Company's actions.
 For controllable risks, risk avoidance strategies may be appropriate.
-For non-controllable risks, risk mitigation strategies are often the primary form of risk management.
+For non-controllable risks, strategies like exposure reduction, portfolio diversification, and insurance, are often the primary form of risk mitigation.
 See Appendix A.